The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 What does this mean?

-Right to Rent Stabilization and Fair Fees: Rent stabilization laws, also known as "anti-rent gouging" laws, limit how much landlords can increase rent over a certain period of time.
+Right to Rent Control: Rent stabilization laws, also known as "anti-rent gouging" laws, limit how much landlords can increase rent over a certain period of time.

 This looks like: